roddhjav/pass-update/README.md

             Provide an interactive solution to update a set of passwords. pass-names can refer either to password store path(s) or to directory.

-            It prints the old password and wait for the user before generating a new one.
-This behavior can be changed using the provided options.
+            It prints the old password and waits for the user before generating a new one.
+This behaviour can be changed using the provided options.

     	Options:
-            -c, --clip       Write the password in the clipboard.
+            -c, --clip       Write the password to the clipboard.
             -n, --no-symbols Do not use any non-alphanumeric characters.
             -l, --length     Provide a password length.
             -p, --provide    Let the user specify a password by hand.